openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 # DBQuery Binding

 This binding allows creating items from the result of native database queries.
-It currently only supports InfluxDB 2.X.
+It currently supports InfluxDB 2.X and several relational databases databases through JDBC.

 You can use the addon in any situation where you want to create an item from a native query.
 The source of the query can be any supported database, and doesn't need to be the one you use as the persistence service in openHAB.